KG700/Bottomleys-Blog/README.md

 # Bottomley's Blog

-Read about unique and informed opinions on a range of topics including politics, environmental issues & animal rights
+Read about unique and informed opinions on a range of topics including politics, environmental issues & animal rights.

 User Stories
 ---